-Certain operations such as automated VMware Tools upgrades use a component in the hypervisor called host guest file system (HGFS).
-In high-security environments, you can disable this component to minimize the risk that an attacker can use HGFS to transfer files inside the guest operating system.
+In high-security environments, you can disable certain components to minimize the risk that an attacker can use the host guest file system (HGFS) to transfer files inside the guest operating system.

 - Log in to a vCenter Server system using the vSphere Web Client and find the virtual machine.

 - In the Navigator, select VMs and Templates.